Howaya! This road trip guide is part of our 5 days in Ireland travel series.

 Hop out of the car and head for a ramble along the sand.
-If you’re in need of a bite to eat, head to Dunfanaghy and drop into Muck n Muffins – the food here is the business.
+If you’re in need of a bite to eat, there are some great restaurants in Dunfanaghy (try Muck n Muffins – the food here is the business!).

 4. The Horn Head Loop (start around 16:20)